UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/broker/MicoApplicationBroker.rst

 addMicoServiceToMicoApplicationByShortNameAndVersion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public MicoServiceDeploymentInfo addMicoServiceToMicoApplicationByShortNameAndVersion(String applicationShortName, String applicationVersion, String serviceShortName, String serviceVersion) throws MicoApplicationNotFoundException, MicoServiceNotFoundException, MicoServiceAddedMoreThanOnceToMicoApplicationException, MicoApplicationIsNotUndeployedException, MicoTopicRoleUsedMultipleTimesException, MicoServiceDeploymentInformationNotFoundException, KubernetesResourceException, MicoApplicationDoesNotIncludeMicoServiceException, KafkaFaasConnectorNotAllowedHereException
+.. java:method:: public MicoServiceDeploymentInfo addMicoServiceToMicoApplicationByShortNameAndVersion(String applicationShortName, String applicationVersion, String serviceShortName, String serviceVersion, Optional<String> instanceIdOptional) throws MicoApplicationNotFoundException, MicoServiceNotFoundException, MicoServiceAddedMoreThanOnceToMicoApplicationException, MicoApplicationIsNotUndeployedException, MicoTopicRoleUsedMultipleTimesException, MicoServiceDeploymentInformationNotFoundException, KubernetesResourceException, MicoApplicationDoesNotIncludeMicoServiceException, KafkaFaasConnectorNotAllowedHereException, MicoServiceInstanceNotFoundException
    :outertype: MicoApplicationBroker

+   Adds a \ :java:ref:`MicoService`\  to a \ :java:ref:`MicoApplication`\ .
+If an instance ID is provided, the existing \ :java:ref:`MicoServiceDeploymentInfo`\  will be reused.

+   :param applicationShortName: the short name of the \ :java:ref:`MicoApplication`\
+   :param applicationVersion: the version of the \ :java:ref:`MicoApplication`\
+   :param serviceShortName: the short name of the \ :java:ref:`MicoService`\
+   :param serviceVersion: the version of the \ :java:ref:`MicoService`\
+   :param instanceIdOptional: the optional instance if of the \ :java:ref:`MicoServiceDeploymentInfo`\
+   :throws MicoApplicationNotFoundException: if the \ :java:ref:`MicoApplication`\  does not exist
+   :throws MicoServiceNotFoundException: if the \ :java:ref:`MicoService`\  does not exist
+   :throws MicoServiceAddedMoreThanOnceToMicoApplicationException: if the \ :java:ref:`MicoService`\  is added more than once to the \ :java:ref:`MicoApplication`\
+   :throws MicoApplicationIsNotUndeployedException: if the \ :java:ref:`MicoApplication`\  is not undeployed
+   :throws MicoTopicRoleUsedMultipleTimesException: if a role of a \ :java:ref:`MicoTopicRole`\  is used multiple times
+   :throws MicoServiceDeploymentInformationNotFoundException: if the \ :java:ref:`MicoServiceDeploymentInfo`\  does not exist
+   :throws KubernetesResourceException: if there is an error with Kubernetes
+   :throws MicoApplicationDoesNotIncludeMicoServiceException: if the \ :java:ref:`MicoApplication`\  does not include the \ :java:ref:`MicoService`\ , if it is expected
+   :throws KafkaFaasConnectorNotAllowedHereException: if a KafkaFaasConnector is provided instead of a normal \ :java:ref:`MicoService`\
+   :return: the \ :java:ref:`MicoServiceDeploymentInfo`\  that was created or reused

 copyAndUpgradeMicoApplicationByShortNameAndVersion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^